FadyEilia2001/tasky/README.md

 # tasky

-# Tomorrow:

-# install cores

-# create routes
+completed:

-# create controller functions
+create user

-# install axios

-# Save Theme to local storage
+Save token to local storage

-# prob can add theme to Context!!!!
+# Next step

+Figure out a way to redirect user to the dashboard after register